Birmingham Criminal Appeals Attorney

 - And the recorded statements by the attorneys, judge, and witnesses

-No new evidence is submitted to the appellate court, they will only review the record and briefs written by the lawyers.
+No new evidence is submitted to the appellate court, which will only review the record and briefs written by the lawyers.
 Briefs are the explanations given by both the appellant who is challenging the decision, and the appellee, who is defending the decision.

 What Happens When the Trial Court's Decision is Challenged?